 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 139 cities.

 Finally, we ranked each city based on the percent of Asian population with a higher score being more Asian than a lower score.
-Brooklyn Park took the distinction of being the most Asian, while Glencoe was the least Asian city.
+St. Paul took the distinction of being the most Asian, while Alexandria was the least Asian city.

 Read on for more information on how the cities in Minnesota ranked by population of Asian residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.